benjavalero/replacer/technical-design.md

 It contains Spring configuration classes with beans used in several packages.

-## Immutability

-When possible all domain objects are defined as immutables, with Lombok annotations, except the ones used as Spring request parameters.

-When possible all structures which may be accessed by several threads are synchronized.
+### Formatting

+Code in TypeScript and Java is formatted with Prettier.

+In case of Java code, this is automatically done when compiling by a Maven plugin.

+In case of TypeScript code, Prettier configuration is automatically found by VS Code, and formatting can be done easilly from the IDE.

-## Annotations
+### Annotations

-This project uses some of the JetBrains annotations: `@TestOnly`, `@VisibleForTesting` and `@RegExp`.
+The backend uses some of the JetBrains (IntelliJ) annotations: `@TestOnly`, `@VisibleForTesting` and `@RegExp`, but this IDE is not mandatory to build or maintain the tool.

-On the other hand, all packages are annotated with Spring annotation `@NonNullApi` which forces all method parameters and returns to be non-null.
-Nullable exceptions will be annotated explicitly.
+On the other hand, all packages are annotated with Spring annotation `@NonNullApi` which forces all method parameters and return values to be non-null.
+When some parameter or return value is nullable, it will be annotated explicitly.

+### Immutability

+In backend most domain objects are defined as immutables, with Lombok annotations, except the ones used as Spring request parameters.

+As a webapp, Replacer may be used by several users at a time.
+All data structures which may be accessed by several threads should be thread-safe.

 ## Logging